 The PJBD, created in 1940, is the highest-level bilateral defence forum between the U.S. and Canada.
 It continues to provide critical senior military and diplomatic contact, with its meetings serving as a window to Canada-U.S. defence relations for more than seven decades.

 The Canadian and U.S. PJBD co-chairs act in an advisory capacity, reporting directly to the Prime Minister and President, respectively, on matters affecting the defence and security of the northern half of the Western Hemisphere.
-The Board has examined virtually every important joint defence measure undertaken since the end of the Second World War, including construction of the Distant Early Warning Line of radars, the creation of the North American Aerospace Defense Command in 1958, the bi-national operation of the underwater acoustic surveillance system, and the decision to proceed with the North American Air Defence Modernization program in 1985 and most recently providing the necessary strategic guidance to enable the NORAD Strategic Review.
+The Board has examined virtually every important joint defence measure undertaken since the end of the Second World War, including construction of the Distant Early Warning Line of radars, the creation of the North American Aerospace Defense Command in 1958, the bi-national operation of the underwater acoustic surveillance system, the decision to proceed with the North American Air Defence Modernization program in 1985 and most recently providing the necessary strategic guidance to enable the NORAD Strategic Review.

 Discussions have increasingly included broader policy issues related to continental defence and security, including work to identify areas of cooperation to defend against asymmetric threats and to protect critical North American infrastructure.
 The Board meets semi-annually, with hosting duties rotating between the two countries.

 The North American Aerospace Defence Command (NORAD), is a bi-national military command established in 1958 with a mandate to monitor and defend North American airspace, and remains the cornerstone of the Canada-U.S. defence relationship.
 It is a unique example of the depth and breadth of Canadian and U.S. cooperation in the common defence of the continent.